13

 Zucchini Blossoms

 I was raised by a mother who grew, sliced, breaded and fried zucchini so much, it seemed like she was making a living from it and getting paid by the slice.
-It seemed like her full-time job.
+Seriously, It seemed like her full-time job.
 As a result, I grew up hating zucchini.

 The thought of anything zucchini related really turned my stomach.
 Except zucchini bread, which if made properly, tastes of sweet cake with not even a hint of zucchini flavor.